Rashashajahan/SDN-based-Error-Correction-Mechanism-in-Quantum-Key-Distribution/README.md

 <h2 align="left">Project Overview:- </h2>

 ###
-A new approach using software-defined networking (SDN) is being explored for error detection and correction in quantum key distribution.
-This method allows controllers to select the most suitable error correction mechanism based on the Quantum Bit Error Rate, resulting in an error-free shared key.
+Employing software-defined networking (SDN) concept to perform error detection and correction in quantum key distribution process.
+This approach enables controllers to choose the optimal error correction method based on the Quantum Bit Error Rate, leading to the creation of a flawless shared key.

 <h2 align="left">Quantum Key Distribution:- </h2>

-* Quantum Key Distribution (QKD) is a secure communication method that uses quantum mechanics principles to generate a random secret key.
+* Quantum Key Distribution (QKD) is a secure communication method that uses quantum mechanics principles to generate a random secret key between the sender and receiver.
-* In QKD, the post-processing stage holds significant importance, as it addresses errors stemming from diverse sources like the presence of eavesdropping, device imperfection, or interference from environmental conditions.

 **Steps:**